Wigan Athletic F.C.: Administration, financial instability, and new ownership: Since 2020

 On 7 March 2023, Wigan reported a £7.7m loss for the financial year to June 2022.
-On 11 March 2023, Wigan released a statement saying there would be a temporary delay in meeting wage obligations due to liquidity issues; the EFL was aware of the situation.
+Four days later, Wigan released a statement saying there would be a temporary delay in meeting wage obligations due to liquidity issues; the EFL was aware of the situation and on 20 March 2023, bottom-of-the-table Wigan were docked three points for failing to pay players, having had a previous EFL sanction for non-payment suspended.
+At the end of the 2022–23 season, they were relegated from the Championship.